 Property Portfolio Buyer works with an experienced network of business partners to maximise the profits from the sale of property portfolios.
 We deal with a wide range of portfolios, comprising anything from 2 to 200 properties.

 Being a landlord can be tough.
-There are many reasons why you might want to sell your property portfolio.
+There are many reasons why you might be thinking I want to sell my property portfolio.

 - Section 24 tax changes and new Universal Credit payments

 - Sitting tenants

 - Seeking to maximise Capital Gains Tax Allowance